TJ Friedl Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.

-- The Rockies' 5.44 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.43).

-- The Rockies allow the third-most home runs in baseball (102 total, 1.4 per game).
+- The Rockies surrender the second-most home runs in baseball (105 total, 1.4 per game).

+- Davis makes his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.